jonjozwiak/openstack/director-examples/fix-snmpd/README.md

 # How to fix 'Authentication failed for ro_snmp_user'

-OSP7 Director gives a lot of messages indicating that snmp auth fails.
+OSP7 Director gives a lot of messages indicating that snmp auth fails in /var/log/ceilometer/central.log on the director host.
 This is a bug as follows:

 https://bugzilla.redhat.com/show_bug.cgi?id=1233251